Date: 28 Jul 1905

 A doctor examined the body and said that it was very decomposed with the skin peeling off and the body much swollen.

 He said that it was not possible to say how the child had died due to the decomposition.
-He said that as far as he could say the child had had a separate existence and thought it had been dead for about 2 weeks.
+He said that as far as he could say the child had had a separate existence and thought it had been dead for about two weeks.
 He also noted a mark over the skull but could not say how it had been caused.

 see Kent & Sussex Courier - Friday 28 July 1905